 Covid 19 Threat: Analysis and Recommendations

 We are all highly concerned about the clear and present danger from Covid19.
 We are taking utmost precautions utilizing telemedicine as well as staff wearing masks, eye protection and disinfection of hands and commonly touched surfaces frequently throughout the day.
-With these efforts, we are still available for in-office visits for those who cannot perform a telemedicine visit or have complaints that require direct patient examination.
+With these efforts, we are available for in-office visits for those who cannot perform a telemedicine visit or have complaints that require direct patient examination.
 In those cases, we request all patients, and up to one caregiver, must wear some form of mask during the entire visit unless directed to remove for examination purposes.
 Upon entry to the office we will check your temperature, and please use the provided hand sanitizer, and again right before leaving the examination room.
 If a decent hospital mask is not available to you at your home, a homemade mask is acceptable.
 The mask can be a simple doubled over triangle bandana or large handkerchief tied behind the back of the head to adequately cover the nose and mouth from any spray droplets while talking with providers and staff.
 If you are actively sick from upper or lower respiratory symptoms, we will offer telemedicine visits only.
 We are doing everything we can to make ourselves available to you and the community for the long-haul while protecting other patients and ourselves.
 Here are is our analysis of the Covid19 threat and recommendations we encourage all of us to implement.